by43673/m1-krunker-client/README.md

 # This is a krunker client modified for native m1 mac arm.
 Everything is crankshaft copy except flags I added to fix hireg issues.
 To download, go to releases and then install the dmg from the google drive link.
 # Important!!!!
 Currently, there is an issue with the electron version I am using.
 Feel free to check my LaF mac client for alternatives.
-If you want to use crankshaft and experiment, try replacing electron with npm remove electron && npm install electron@12.0.0-beta.24 and change the flags to app.commandLine.appendSwitch('disable-features', 'FragmentItem'); app.commandLine.appendSwitch('disable-features', 'LayoutNGFieldset'); app.commandLine.appendSwitch('disable-features', 'EditingNG'); app.commandLine.appendSwitch('disable-blink-features', 'CompositeSVG');
+If you want to use crankshaft and experiment, try replacing electron with npm remove electron && npm install electron@12.0.0-beta.24 and change the flags to

+app.commandLine.appendSwitch('disable-features', 'UsePreferredIntervalForVideo');
+app.commandLine.appendSwitch('disable-features', 'FragmentItem');
+app.commandLine.appendSwitch('disable-features', 'LayoutNGFieldset');
+app.commandLine.appendSwitch('disable-features', 'EditingNG');
+app.commandLine.appendSwitch('disable-blink-features', 'CompositeSVG');

 instead of these:

-app.commandLine.appendSwitch('disable-frame-rate-limit');
 app.commandLine.appendSwitch('disable-features', 'UsePreferredIntervalForVideo');
 app.commandLine.appendSwitch('disable-features', 'LayoutNGFieldset');
 app.commandLine.appendSwitch('disable-blink-features', 'LayoutNGFragmentItem');